iBug/iBug-source/_posts/2023/2023-07-15-prolonging-emmc-life-span-with-proxmox-ve.md

   teaser: /image/proxmox.jpg
 ---

 Since my blog on [installing Proxmox VE on eMMC](/p/49), there's been a lot of discussion over the Internet on this.
-I suspect that Proxmox decided not to include eMMCs in their hardware options by design, as eMMCs typically do not offer the same level of performance as anything better than USB flash drives.
+I suspect that Proxmox decided not to include eMMCs in their hardware options by design, as eMMCs typically do not offer the level of endurance as anything better than USB flash drives.
 Among many concerns, the most important one is the limited number of write cycles that an eMMC can sustain, while Proxmox VE, being an enterprise-grade product, has to constantly write stuff like logs to the storage.
 I came across [this blog (fat-nerds.com)][src] on reducing eMMC writes on a Proxmox VE installation on a single-board computer from a Hong Kong guy, so I figure I'd share my ideas here.

   [src]: https://fat-nerds.com/dot-nerd/cut-down-proxmox-ve-emmc-sd-read-write/